Sam818-alt/Netflix-EDA-Analysis/README.md

 🔍 Analysis & Visualizations
 - Below are key visualizations included in this project 👇

 🎞️ 1.
-Number of Movies vs TV Shows
+Number of Movies vs TV Shows:
     Shows the distribution of content type on Netflix.

 🍿 2.
-Content Ratings Distribution
+Content Ratings Distribution:
     Visualizing the percentage share of ratings (TV-MA, TV-14, PG-13, etc.)

 ⏳ 3.
-Movie Duration Analysis
+Movie Duration Analysis:
     Histogram showing common runtime ranges for movies.

 📈 4.
-Release Year — Trend Analysis
+Release Year — Trend Analysis:
     Scatter plot showing how many titles were released each year.

 🔄 5.
-Movies vs TV Shows Over the Years
+Movies vs TV Shows Over the Years:
     Comparing growth patterns of Movies and Shows across years.

 🌍 6.
-Top 10 Countries Producing Netflix Content
+Top 10 Countries Producing Netflix Content:
     Country-wise distribution of titles on Netflix.

 🎭 7.
-Most Frequent Actors
+Most Frequent Actors:
     Actors that appear most often in Netflix titles.

 🎬 8.
-Most Frequent Directors
+Most Frequent Directors:
     Directors with the highest number of works on Netflix.

 📝 9.
-WordCloud — Movie Descriptions
+WordCloud — Movie Descriptions:
     Highlights the most common words in movie plots.

 📝 10.
-WordCloud — TV Show Descriptions
+WordCloud — TV Show Descriptions:
     Highlights the most common words in TV show descriptions.